The shine is fading: Tech giants Tesla and Apple have fallen behind in the "Magnificent Seven" rankings – Image: Xpert.Digital

 Apple faces several challenges:

-- High dependence on production in China makes the company vulnerable to Trump's tariffs
+- The company's heavy reliance on production in China makes it vulnerable to Trump's tariffs

 - Lack of a clear AI strategy compared to competitors